sithmel/diesis/README.md

 Testing
 -------
-The function returned by "dependency" contains a "dependency" object under the property "dep".
+The function returned by "dependency" contains a "Dependency" instance under the property "dep".
 This object contains the original function as "func".
 This can be used to test the function in isolation:
 ```js
 const hello = dependency(() => 'hello')
 const world = dependency([hello], (s) => `${s} world`)